balder-dev/balder/doc/source/basics/features.rst

             self.pipe.send(msg)

 You simply have to instantiate it as class attribute inside your feature.
-This will automatically lead to the behavior, that balder assumes that your feature only works with a device, that also provides an implementation for the ``ManagePipeFeature``.
-The reference inside your feature will automatically provided by balder on variation-level.
+This will automatically lead to the behavior, that Balder assumes that your feature only works with a device, that also provides an implementation for the ``ManagePipeFeature``.
+The reference inside your feature will automatically provided by Balder on variation-level.

 Autonomous-Features
 ===================